Stacy-Martin/PasswordGenerator/README.md

 Suggestions, contacts and constructive criticism are very welcome, contact me at sbrown1031@gmail.com.

-Credit and thanks to my teacher, Mim Armand, tutor, Alexandra Noto and classmate, Chris Martinez.
+Credit and thanks to my teacher - Mim Armand, tutor - Alexandra Noto, and classmate - Chris Martinez.

 ---